 - Step 1: Flush the system twice.
-Press the "Auto Flush" button on the LCD display, once the first flush has been completed, press "Stop" to cancel the 5 day interval timer, then press "Auto Flush" again. - Step 2: Remove the quick disconnect fitting from the brine discharge outlet of the Clark pump, and replace with the quick disconnect hose from your service kit, and lead the hose to a 5 gallon bucket. - Step 3: Set the Manual Operation switch on the Feed pump module to "Flush Manual" to fill the bucket with 1 gallon of fresh unchlorinated water.
-Set the switch back to "Run Auto" when the bucket has reached the desired level. - Step 4: Connect the hose, using the garden hose barb fitting from your service kit, to the service port of the fresh water flush module.
+Press the "Auto Flush" button on the LCD display, once the first flush has been completed, press "Stop" to cancel the 5 day interval timer, then press "Auto Flush" again. - Step 2: Remove the quick disconnect fitting from the brine discharge outlet of the Clark Pump, and replace with the quick disconnect hose from your service kit, and lead the hose to a 5 gallon bucket. - Step 3: Press the "Auto Flush" button to fill the bucket with 1 gallon of fresh unchlorinated water.
+Press "Stop" when the bucket has reached the desired level. - Step 4: Connect the hose, using the garden hose barb fitting from your service kit, to the service port of the fresh water flush module.
 Lead the hose into the bucket.
-Turn the service valve on the fresh water flush module 180°, so the intake is now coming from the bucket. - Step 5: Mix the storage chemical compound into the water in the bucket. - Step 6: Make sure the pressure relief valve on the Clark pump is Open (unpressurized). - Step 7: Use the "Run Manual" switch on the MPC control box to turn on the feed pump.
+Turn the service valve on the fresh water flush module 180°, so the intake is now coming from the bucket. - Step 5: Mix the storage chemical compound into the water in the bucket. - Step 6: Make sure the pressure relief valve on the Clark Pump is open (unpressurized). - Step 7: Use the "Manual" switch on the MPC control box to turn on the feed pump.
 Circulate the storage chemical in the system for approximately 10 minutes.
-Turn off the Pump when finished.
+Turn off the pump when finished.